frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 hasn\'t really been loving his brother.
 He hasn\'t been growing in charity.
 He\'s been loving himself.

-Then this particular event happens and that reality becomes public.
+Then this particular event happens, and that reality becomes public.
 "Yet you never offered me so much as a kid for me to celebrate with my friends" (Luke 15:29b).
 He\'s a complainer.
 Deep down he\'s been complaining.